Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 2.

-Red-haired row with sharp ears and a long tail, bird hunter and mice - this is __________________________________.
+A red-haired cheat with pointed ears and a long tail, a hunter of birds and mice is __________________________________.

-5. List types of water bodies:
+5. List the types of reservoirs:

-a) forest; b) meadow; c) water.
+a) forest; b) meadow; c) pond.

-Verification work on the world around
+Test work on the surrounding world

 "Natural Communities"